JanMuench/Tutorial_Patch-clamp_data/README.md

 	5. To adapt the kinetic scheme one needs to change a few things within KF.txt  which are the observation model matrix H and the functions related to the kinetic scheme.
-Then “KF.txt” needs to be recompiled:
-		As an example the function:
-			matrix assign_param_to_rate_matrix_CCCO(vector theta, int M_states)
+Then “KF.txt” needs to be recompiled.
+The rate matrix is defined in the function "create_rate_matrix" (line 546) As an example the function: matrix assign_param_to_rate_matrix_CCCO(vector theta, int M_states) {
-    			{